nuxeo/nuxeo/README.md

 If no _items_ are specified, all the property items are displayed.

-For content properties (that hold a blob) or string ones you can set the _displayContentDiffLinks_ to _true_ on a _field_ or an _item_ to display the content diff links.
+For content properties (that hold a blob) or string ones you can set the _displayContentDiffLinks_ attribute to _true_ on a _field_ or an _item_ to display the content diff links.
 These links will open a fancybox showing the detailed content diff using the usual green and red colors to distinguish the added/removed parts of the content.
 For now, 2 links are displayed: _Textual diff_ based on a text conversion and _Html diff_ based on an html conversion (keeps the content layout).
 See the _Content diff_ section for more information.